We have sent you and email with instructions on how to reset your password.

 Grand Prix event: DOUBLE POINTS awarded to all males and females and all of the participants in each of the 14 age groups.

 Code of Conduct you are expected to follow in ALL Road Races: 1] Wear your bib number on the front of your shirt/shorts to be visible by race personnel at all times - no visible bib number - do not cross the finish line.
 2] Stay in order of finish at the line once in the finish line chute.
 Finish line personnel have final say as to order of finish.
 Please do not safety pin the "pull tab" to your clothing - please leave the pull tab attached to the number - it may be removed by finish line personnel when/if needed.
 3] A finish line card is handed to you in order of finish in the chute – fill the card out legibly and completely.
 Place the finish card in the proper gender and age group appropriate baskets as quickly as feasible.
 If you do not fill out the card and place it in the appropriate gender/age group basket - you will NOT be in the final results.
 You are responsible for filling out the card properly and placing it in the proper basket.
 4] Observe your finish time at the finish line and record on the finish line card.
 The finish line personnel are focused on collecting the data on every participant – please do not interrupt their collection/management of the results..
 5] Only entered participants should cross the finish line to be counted and only when they have completed the entire distance.
 Do not cross the finish line if you have not completed the mapped out route for the course.
 Do not cross the finish line if you have not properly entered the event and have a bib number.
 6] Encouraging other runners to run their best is always appropriate – however do not cross the finish line more than once in an event.
 7] Each participant is responsible to be able to hear starting instructions and finish line instructions at all times.
 8] Participants may run with a baby jogger or a dog on a leash.
 You are responsible and should be mindful not to impede others.
 If there is an issue caused by your baby jogger or dog - you are responsible for all aspects of the issue.
 9] The courses that the event are run on are not closed to traffic – though we have a permit and police assistance – drivers are unpredictable and you MUST be aware of traffic at all times.
 10] Run on the right hand side of the road (unless otherwise directed by the police) - run in the direction of traffic flow.
 11] The awards ceremony is usually just minutes after the last finisher completes the final event for the day.
 If you must leave before the ceremony, make arrangements with someone else to pick up your award during the ceremony.
 We do not mail or hold awards not picked up during the ceremony.
 12] Errors do happen during the awards presentation.
 All errors will be corrected.
 Please do not interrupt the awards presentation in process.
 Seek out officials after the ceremony to offer your discrepancy.
 13] Announcing your name correctly during the awards presentation is always the goal.
 Please forgive any mispronunciation.
 Any help you may offer the announcer with the proper enunciation is always encouraged.
 14] Assume the event will start on time, especially an event ACL is involved.
 It is highly recommended that you should be on site and fully ready to run at least 15 minutes prior to the start time.
-Do not expect the start of the race to be delayed for any reason – other than safety of all participants.
+Do not expect the start of the race to be delayed or postoned for any reason – other than safety of all participants.
+Rain in the forecast is not a reason to alter the event.
 15] Please smile as you cross the finish line.